 Unique Pros of Nikon D3400 – Nikon D3400 vs D5600

-The D3400 can take up to 1200 shots after a single charge whereas the D5600 can capture 970 shots before switching off.
+The D3400 has a longer battery life than the D5600.
+It can take up to 1200 shots after a single charge whereas the D5600 can capture 970 shots before switching off.

 The buffer is a temporary storage area that holds your pictures for a short while during continuous shooting (burst mode) before they are moved to your memory card.